ccb-hms/HarvardInovalonUserGuide/README.md

 Then click “Connect”.

 Once the connection is established, click New Query on the toolbar to create a new query session.

+### Remmina settings on Linux

+Click the plus sign button to enter a new connection profile, then set:

+* Protocol: RDP (should be pre-selected)
+* Server: `ccbwsqlp01.med.harvard.edu`
+* Username: same `abc123` user ID as above
+* Domain: `MED` (no slash)
+* Resolution: Custom: 1400x1050 (your choice)

+Then save the connection profile and hit enter to start the quick connect login prompt.

 ## Relational Database Learning Materials
 An introduction to relational database systems is beyond the scope of this document.
 If you need more information on working with the SQL language, relational database, or relational algebra in general, these are good starting points: